Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Defects and Errors

-Defects and errors occur when the product or service does not serve the purpose it was created for, or when the process doesn’t complete perfectly right the first time.
-It is the most obvious waste and the easiest to relate.
+Defects and errors occur when a product or service fails to fulfill its intended purpose, or when the production process does not complete perfectly right the first time.
+This waste is the most obvious type of waste and the easiest to relate.
 Whenever a defect occurs during a production process, extra costs are incurred as a result of scrapping or reworking the defective products.
-And if it passed on to the customer, additional costs are incurred as a result of customer returns and negative reputation.
+Moreover, if it conveyed to the customer, additional costs are incurred as a result of customer returns and negative reputation.

 Examples